Published: 07/04/2021What does 'contract reassignment' mean?

 The purchase price on completion will be registered at the original agreed sale price rather than any decreased figure subsequently agreed between you and the seller.
 If you buy the property for less than the original purchaser agreed, the seller is responsible for paying any shortfall.
 In such circumstances, you would send the deposit as a percentage of the agreed new price while allowing the original purchaser to make up the price difference.

 We hope that the above questions and answers satisfy most of your queries about this process.
-If you are looking to buy property in central London, Circa London is a London independent estate agents.
-Call us on 020 3137 7877 and we will be happy to help you search for your new home.
+If you are looking to buy property in central London, Circa London is a central London estate agents.
+Call us and we will be happy to help you search for your new home.